dubeyrahul/dubeyrahul.github.io/posts/effective-python-1/2019-08-03-writing-pythonic-code.md

 I'll try to write two kinds of blog posts: one will be a summary of what I learned from each chapter of [Effective Python](https://effectivepython.com/) and the other will be a deep dive in some topic that I found important or interesting.

 This post lists and explains my learnings from Chapter 1 : Pythonic Thinking, [Effective Python](https://effectivepython.com/).
 Most examples are borrowed from the book.
-I **strongly** encourange folks to get this Python book!
+I **strongly** encourage folks to get this Python book!

 In this post, we'll only cover aspects of writing clean and readable Python code and in the subsequent Python posts, we'll dive deeper into writing effective and efficient Python code.